Optimizing tree decompositions in MSO: Proof of the Dealternation Lemma

-\begin{claim} The width of $F'$ is not larger than the width of $F$. \end{claim} \begin{proof} Let $s'$ be the tree decomposition induced by $F'$.
+\begin{clm} The width of $F'$ is not larger than the width of $F$. \end{clm} \begin{proof} Let $s'$ be the tree decomposition induced by $F'$.
 Take any vertex $v$ of $G$.
-If $v\in X$, then $v$ has exactly the same ancestors and descendants in $F$ as in $F'$, hence it is assigned exactly the same bag in the induced decompositions $s$ and $s'$.
-By symmetry, suppose without loss of generality that $v\in U$, i.e., $v$ is red.
-Let $A$ be the factor of $\refine_{s}(U\cup W)$ that contains $v$.
-If $A$ is a forest factor, then $A$ is not modified in the reorganization and the sets of ancestors and descendants of $v$ are the same in $F'$ as in $F$.
-Consequently, again the bags assigned to $v$ are the same in both decompositions.
+If $v\notin \bigcup \Ff$, then $v$ has exactly the same ancestors and descendants in $F$ as in $F'$, hence it is assigned exactly the same bag in the induced decompositions $s$ and $s'$.
+Therefore, from now on assume that $v\in B'$ for some $B'\in \Ff$.
+In particular $v\notin X$, hence assume without loss of generality that $v\in U$, i.e., $v$ is red.

-We are left with the case when $A$ is a context factor.
-Adopt the notation from the description of the reorganization for the factor $A$.
-Suppose first that $v$ does not lie on the spine of $A$.
-In this case, the set of descendants of $v$ does not change during the reorganization, however $v$ can get new ancestors from the spine of $A$.
-Observe, nevertheless, that all these new ancestors will be blue, because the reorganization applied to the context factor $A$ does not change the relative order of red vertices on the spine.
-As all descendants of $v$ are red, due to $v$ not lying on the spine of $A$, we infer that none of the new ancestors of $v$ is included in the bag of $v$ in $s'$.
+Adopt the notation from the description of the reorganization of the factor $B'$.
+Suppose first that $v$ does not lie on the spine of $B'$.
+In this case, the set of descendants of $v$ does not change during the reorganization, however $v$ can get new ancestors on the spine of $B'$.
+Observe, nevertheless, that all these new ancestors will be blue, because the reorganization applied to the context factor $B'$ does not change the relative order of red vertices on the spine.
+As all descendants of $v$ are red (by Claim~\ref{cl:Rv-mono}), we infer that none of the new ancestors of $v$ is included in the bag of $v$ in $s'$.
 Consequently, the bag of $v$ in $s'$ is a subset of the bag of $v$ in $s$.